For more insights on virtual teaching, watch our webinar featuring innovative educator Dan Frank

 An opportunity to innovate

-While the impetus for the shift to e-learning is novel, the concept is not (the term itself was coined in 1998).
+The impetus for the shift to e-learning may be novel, but the concept is not (the term itself was coined in 1998).
 By 2019, more than seven million students were already enrolled in distance education classes in America’s degree-granting institutions.
 Ivy League schools had already begun online education courses prior to the pandemic, and 46% of their faculty members had taught an online course by 2019.

 Projections for the growth of the distance learning market show that more and more of the nation’s students—and workers—will opt for remote instruction in the future, even after physical classrooms reopen.
 Technology research outfit Technavio anticipates $72 billion growth in the remote learning market between 2020-2024—up from prior estimates of $12 billion.